bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/vless-trojan.md

 !!! warning
     - TLS configs for chaining must use port 443.
-    - VLESS and Trojan configs with randomized ALPN values are incompatible with Clash due to lack of Fingerprint support.
+    - VLESS and Trojan configs with randomized ALPN values are incompatible with Clash due to lack of Fingerprint
-    - VLESS and Trojan WS configs may not work for chaining on Sing-box due to a bug.

 This setting applies to **Normal** and **Fragment** subscriptions.
 After applying, update the subscription.
 The chained configs will be added alongside original configs using 🔗 icon.
 This way, when Chain Proxy stops working, you still have access to original configs.